UofT-DataBootcamp-Coursework/module_4_challenge/README.md

 ## How is the district summary affected?

+The average math score, % passing math, % passing reading and % overall passing all decreased within a percentage point as a result of replacing Thomas High School's 9th grade results.

 *please refer to appendix 1

 ## How is the school summary affected?

+While the average math score decreased within a percentage point, the average reading score increased within a percentage point, however % passing math, % passing reading, and % overall passing decreased drastically with each losing approximately 25-30 percentage points.

 *please refer to appendix 2

 ## How does removing the ninth graders’ math and reading scores affect Thomas High School’s performance, relative to the other schools?

+Thomas High School was initially within the top 5 performing schools (ranked #2), but since removing the 9th grade student grades, is no longer within the top 5 performing schools.
+There was no evidence of change amongst the bottom 5 performing schools.

 *please refer to appendix 3 & 4